Swedification: Swedification of Scania

 When Charles X Gustav landed in Helsingborg in 1658, he met Bishop Peder Winstrup from Lund on the pier, who became a driving force for the establishment of the University of Lund as a Swedish counterweight to the University of Copenhagen.
 In 1666, the former was established under the name "Regia Academia Carolina", and its official opening ceremony took place in January 1668.

-About two decades after the Treaty of Roskilde, Sweden sought to more fully implement Scania, including enforcing changes to the church and local language.
+About two decades after the Treaty of Roskilde, Sweden sought to more fully integrate Scania, including enforcing changes to the church and local language.
 In 1681, local priests aligned with the Church of Sweden and court documents and ecclesiastical correspondence increasingly adopted more standard Swedish grammatical features.